The Habit of Bible Study

 And he goes.
 And then when I would get feeling bad, you know, like I didn't feel up to the task or I didn't feel like I was, I would listen to one of my old sermon tapes because we used to record him on this thing called cassette tapes.
 Parents talk to the young people, explain to them what I'm talking about.
 But I would listen to one and I'd be like, oh, I'm terrible.
 And you know, I had too many ums and ahs.

-And then I would read over here in second Timothy, chapter four.
-I charge you in the name of the Lord Jesus Christ, Preach the Word in season and out of season.
+And then I would read over here in second Timothy, chapter four, 1 “…I give you this charge: 2 Preach the word; be prepared in season and out of season; correct, rebuke and encourage—with great patience and careful instruction.”
 I'd go, yes, Paul, like that.
 And so he's talking to Timothy, his spiritual son in the Lord.
-He says, timothy, I charge you to be a student of God's Word and to preach God's Word and to teach God's word so that the people of God may be thoroughly equipped for every good work.
+He says, Timothy, I charge you to be a student of God's Word and to preach God's Word and to teach God's word so that the people of God may be thoroughly equipped for every good work.

 And I believe that's still true today, that we can be thoroughly equipped for every good work that God's called us to by being students of God's Word.
 I think that's what God's calling us to do.
 Church and as we look today, I think we'll see three steps on how we can be students, how we can have the habit of Bible study.
 Let me read two verses and then we'll unpack them together.
 Verse 16 and 17 of chapter 3.

-All scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness that the man of God may be complete equipped for every good work.
+2 Timothy 3:16-17 (ESV) 16 “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, 17 that the man of God may be complete, equipped for every good work.”
 This is God's Word.
 Amen.
 We're looking for three steps on how to practice the habit of Bible study.
 Here's the first step.

 Listen.
 Listen.
 Read God's Word.
 Listen to God's Word.
 Receive God's Word as his life transforming message to you.